ADA Lawsuits: Recent Cases, Costs and How to Avoid One

 This is how you can do that.

-There are no formal laws on website accessibility, so understanding accessibility guidelines like the WCAG will help you avoid ADA compliance lawsuits.
+- Understand laws, rules, and regulations.
+Understanding accessibility guidelines like the WCAG will help you avoid ADA compliance lawsuits.

+- Research laws in your particular state, city, or country.
 Winning ADA compliance lawsuits starts with knowing which laws apply to you in your specific state, city, or county.

+- Publish an accessibility statement on your website.
 If you don’t have an accessibility statement, generate one and post it on your site.
 Also, make sure that the page itself is accessible.

+- Design and develop for accessibility.
 If you plan to comply with the ADA, one of the most important steps is having an inclusive website design.

+- Keep checking and updating.
 With the changing digital landscape, the needs of disabled people change too.
 That said, you must keep yourself up-to-date with laws and regulations.

 Accessibility Checker